-When your weight is putting your health at risk, and everything you have tried to shed the pounds has failed, bariatric surgery might be the logical next step.
+Bariatric surgery might be the logical next step when your weight puts your health at risk, and everything you have tried to shed the pounds has failed.

 Bariatric surgeries are procedures designed to alter the digestive system, primarily the stomach.
 The two most popular forms of bariatric surgery are gastric sleeve surgery and gastric bypass surgery.
 Quite often, you will hear both referred to as weight loss surgery.

-While the two procedures pursue the same goal of helping people lose weight, they feature significant differences that are worth discussing.
-Let’s have a look at gastric sleeve vs. bypass, so you can make a more informed decision when talking about your options with your doctor.
+While the two procedures pursue the same goal of helping people lose weight, they feature significant differences worth discussing.
+So let’s look at gastric sleeve vs. bypass, so you can make a more informed decision when discussing your options with your doctor.

 Both surgeries alter your stomach size by shrinking it to the size of a small pouch.

-A smaller stomach area means that you will feel full of a much lower amount of food.
+A smaller stomach area means you will feel full of much less food.
 Smaller stomachs also result in less ghrelin – the hormone responsible for feelings of hunger.

-The differences between the two surgeries lay in how they are used to create a smaller stomach pouch.
+The differences between the two surgeries lay in how they create a smaller stomach pouch.

 Gastric sleeve surgery is a weight loss surgery that removes about 80 percent of your stomach.

-It’s almost always a minimally invasive procedure using keyhole surgery (tiny incisions) and performed with a laparoscope.
+It’s almost always a minimally invasive procedure using a laparoscope’s keyhole surgery (tiny incisions).

-After making small incisions, the surgeon will insert a long thin tube into your abdomen.
-The tube has a tiny camera and other surgical instruments attached that allow the surgeon to operate.
+After making tiny incisions, the surgeon will insert a long thin tube into your abdomen.
+The tube has a small camera and other surgical instruments that allow the surgeon to operate.

 After the surgeon has removed the excess stomach material, they will suture the remaining stomach together, leaving a tubed-shaped stomach (called the gastric sleeve) that accounts for around 25% of its former size.